Where is Kansas State University?

 Kansas State University is in the state of Kansas, located in the very middle of the United States.
 The main campus is in the city of Manhattan, which has a population of approximately 53,000 people.
 Find out more about Manhattan, Kansas

-The Kansas State University College of Technology and Aviation is 70 miles west of Manhattan in the city of Salina.
+Kansas State Polytechnic, which is home to our College of Technology and Aviation, is 70 miles west of Manhattan in the city of Salina.
 There are about 48,000 residents in this community.

 What is the student profile at Kansas State University?

 There are around 23,500 students enrolled at K-State.
 More than 2,000 students from around the world, representing over 100 different countries make up the K-State family, as well as students from every state in the United States.
 Nearly 85 percent of the student body is Kansas residents.

 What is life like on campus?

 K-State students know how to have fun as well as how to study and learn.
 Students can take part in more than 475 campus organizations and clubs.
 They can also enjoy a wide variety of women’s and men’s Big 12 sports including football, basketball, track, baseball, cross country, etc. Many opportunities exist to explore and expand your interests in everything from skydiving to origami.